textX/textX/docs/grammar.md

 - If all rule references in a single alternative are match rules the result will be a concatenation of all match rule results,
-- If there is a common rule reference than it would be the result and all surrounding match rules are used only for parsing
+- If there is a common rule reference then it would be the result and all surrounding match rules are used only for parsing
 - If there are multiple common rules than the first will be used as a result and the rest only for parsing